MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 \mbox{Total} & 1 & 0\\ \hline\end{array}
 $$

-In other words, the facts have eliminated any possibility of “no umbrella”, so we have to put zeros into any cell in the table that implies that I’m not carrying an umbrella.
+In other words, the facts have eliminated any possibility of â€œno umbrellaâ€, so we have to put zeros into any cell in the table that implies that Iâ€™m not carrying an umbrella.
 Also, you know for a fact that I am carrying an umbrella, so the column sum on the left must be 1 to correctly describe the fact that  $P(\mbox{umbrella})=1$.

 What two numbers should we put in the empty cells?
-Again, let’s not worry about the maths, and instead think about our intuitions.
+Again, letâ€™s not worry about the maths, and instead think about our intuitions.
 When we wrote out our table the first time, it turned out that those two cells had almost identical numbers, right?
-We worked out that the joint probability of “rain and umbrella” was 4.5%, and the joint probability of “dry and umbrella” was 4.25%.
-In other words, before I told you that I am in fact carrying an umbrella, you’d have said that these two events were almost identical in probability, yes?
+We worked out that the joint probability of â€œrain and umbrellaâ€ was 4.5%, and the joint probability of â€œdry and umbrellaâ€ was 4.25%.
+In other words, before I told you that I am in fact carrying an umbrella, youâ€™d have said that these two events were almost identical in probability, yes?
 But notice that both of these possibilities are consistent with the fact that I actually am carrying an umbrella.
 From the perspective of these two possibilities, very little has changed.
-I hope you’d agree that it’s still true that these two possibilities are equally plausible.
-So what we expect to see in our final table is some numbers that preserve the fact that “rain and umbrella” is slightly more plausible than “dry and umbrella”, while still ensuring that numbers in the table add up.
+I hope youâ€™d agree that itâ€™s still true that these two possibilities are equally plausible.
+So what we expect to see in our final table is some numbers that preserve the fact that â€œrain and umbrellaâ€ is slightly more plausible than â€œdry and umbrellaâ€, while still ensuring that numbers in the table add up.
 Something like this, perhaps?

 $$\begin{array}{lcc}\\\hline
   & \mbox{Umbrella} & \mbox{No umbrella}\\ \hline